DarkIlluminatus/-OMARG-AIR-AID/models/ARCHON/README.md

 ### Prerequisites

-- Python 3.x
+- python (current)
-- Access to OpenAI's ChatGPT API
+- Access to a language model
-- Basic understanding of API endpoints and RCON protocol
+- Basic understanding of API endpoints and RCON protocol may be useful but not required for most models.

 ### Step-by-Step Guide